- Alligators are carnivorous reptiles that feed primarily on birds, fish, turtles, frogs, and small to medium mammals.

 Cottonmouths are regarded as one of the most venomous and dangerous snakes in the world, which means eating and fighting them would require immense courage and immunity to the snake’s effects.

 Cottonmouths can significantly incapacitate both humans and animals with their venom.
 Their bites can sometimes even result in death.
-Due to their venom and the results of their bites, water moccasins have developed a reputation of incredible danger.
+Due to their venom and the results of their bites, water moccasins have developed a reputation for incredible danger.

 However, cottonmouths aren’t aggressive and hardly ever start an attack.
 They usually only bite when people pick them up or stomp on them.
 Their long fangs are mostly used for catching prey, but they may also be used to threaten humans or prospective predators by biting them.